oracle/oracle-database-operator/docs/sidb/README.md

 ## REST Enable Database

-For quick provisioning of the Oracle REST Data Services, apply the sample **[config/samples/sidb/oraclerestdataservice_create.yaml](../../config/samples/sidb/oraclerestdataservice_create.yaml)** file using the command below:
+To provision a new ORDS instance, specify the appropriate values for the attributes in the the example [config/samples/sidb/oraclerestdataservice_create.yaml](../../config/samples/sidb/oraclerestdataservice_create.yaml) file, and run the following command:

 ```sh
 $ kubectl apply -f oraclerestdataservice_create.yaml

   oraclerestdataservice.database.oracle.com/ords-sample created
 ```
+After this command completes, ORDS is installed in the container database (CDB) of the Single Instance Database.

 ### Creation Status

 Creating a new ORDS instance takes a while.
-ORDS is open for connections when the 'status' column returns "Healthy".
+To check the status of the ORDS insteance, use the following command:

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.status}}

   Healthy
 ```
+ORDS is open for connections when the `status` column returns `Healthy`.

 ### REST Endpoints

-Clients can access the REST Endpoints using .status.databaseApiUrl as shown in the following command.
+Clients can access the REST Endpoints using `.status.databaseApiUrl` as shown in the following command.

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.databaseApiUrl}}